Current Account in Japan

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer sentiment inched up from 43.3 in June to 43.8 in July.
+Consumer sentiment declined from 40.4 in April to 39.4 in May.